Pyramids of Gmar

 You'll find the pyramids on the northwest tip of the island, about half an hour's drive from Santa Cruz.
 It's open from 9.30am until 6pm, seven days a week, and throughout the year except for Christmas Day and New Year's Day.

-The Pyramids of Güímar are well worth visiting on your holidays to Tenerife.
-With the small town of Güímar nearby, there’s plenty of opportunity for some post-pyramid shopping, or a leisurely meal in an authentic Canarian restaurant.
+The Pyramids of Gmar are well worth visiting on your holidays to Tenerife.
+With the small town of Gmar nearby, there's plenty of opportunity for some post-pyramid shopping, or a leisurely meal in an authentic Canarian restaurant.